zlispositive/alignet/README.md

  similarity judgments spanning multiple levels of semantic abstraction.
 It can be found here: https://gin.g-node.org/fborn/Dataset_Levels

+**Note: if you wish to reproduce our human evaluation results from the paper, you will need to use the Levels dataset; the default evaluation of the code in this repository uses the AligNet validation set.**

 ## Run AligNet finetuning on SigLIP

 * Navigate to the parent directory of the `alignet` repository.